openmc-dev/openmc/docs/source/usersguide/input.rst

     automatically assumes a one energy group calculation over the entire energy range.

-    .. note:: When running in the multi-group :ref:`energy_mode`, these energy bins must match the data library's group boundaries.
+    .. note:: When running in the multi-group :ref:`energy_mode`, the energy bins must match the data library's group boundaries.

   :albedo: